tg-sec/dvna/Task_Report/docs/moving_setup_to_aws.md

 * Under 'Configure Security Group' page:
     - I clicked on the "Add Rule" button to add a new 'Custom TCP Rule', gave '8080' as the 'Port Range' because that is where the Jenkins UI is accessible.
-    - Under the 'Source' column, I selected the 'My IP' option to allow access only from the office IP.
+    - Under the 'Source' column, I selected the 'My IP' option to allow access only from my current IP.
     - I gave a brief description of both the rules I added for the instance.
 ![Security Rules](/img/security_rules.PNG)